 A direction for lateral mixing has to be defined when the desired operator does not act along the model levels.
-This occurs when (a) horizontal mixing is required on tracer or momentum (ln_traldf_hor) or $ln_dynldf_hor)$ in s- or mixed s-z- coordinates, and (b) isoneutral mixing is required whatever the vertical coordinate is.
+This occurs when (a) horizontal mixing is required on tracer or momentum (ln_traldf_hor) or $ln_dynldf_hor)$ in s or mixed s-z-coordinate, and (b) isoneutral mixing is required whatever the vertical coordinate is.
 This direction of mixing is defined by its slopes in the i- and j-directions at the face of the cell of the quantity to be diffused.
-For a tracer, this leads to the following four slopes: r{1u} , r{1w} , r{2v} , r{2w} (see (4.11)), while for momentum the slopes are r{1T} , r{1uw} , r{2f} , r{2uw} for u and r{1f} , r{1vw} , r{2T} , r{2vw} for v.
+For tracer, this leads to the following four slopes: r{1u} , r{1w} , r{2v} , r{2w} (see (4.11)), while for momentum the slopes are r{1T} , r{1uw} , r{2f} , r{2uw} for u and r{1f} , r{1vw} , r{2T} , r{2vw} for v.

-8.2.1 slopes for tracer geopotential mixing in the s-coordinate
+8.2.1 slopes for tracer geopotential mixing in s-coordinate

-In s-coordinates, geopotential mixing (i.e. horizontal mixing) r_1 and r_2 are the slopes between the geopotential and computational surfaces.
-Their discrete formulation is found by locally solving (4.11) when the diffusive fluxes in the three directions are set to zero and T is assumed to be horizontally uniform, i.e. a linear function of z_T , the depth of a T-point.
+In s-coordinates, geopotential mixing (i.e. horizontal one) r_1 and r_2 are the slopes between the geopotential and computational surfaces.
+Their discrete formulation is found by locally vanishing the diffusive fluxes when T is horizontally uniform, i.e. by replacing in (4.11) T by z_T , the depth of T-point, and setting to zero the diffusive fluxes in the three directions.
+This leads to the following expression for the slopes: